vrooje/ScienceTeamGuide/Draft Guide.md

 ### Results from Other Projects

 There are many people working on past and current Zooniverse projects that are able to help you get started crunching data.
 Depending on the setup of the site, there may be even be code that can be usefully shared.

+A *Zooniverse scientists* JISCMail listserv exists  - and an accompanying, private blog.
+If you want access them please conttact rob@zooniverse.org.

 For some older projects there are published results, with papers outlining user-weighting schemes and clustering techniques.
 You can find a complete list of Zooniverse publications at http://www.zooniverse.org/publications.